capstone-1242/clean-up-green-a/README.md

 ![screenshot](screenshot.png)

 Follow the steps below to push your changes:
-1. Use `shopify theme push --store your-store-url` to push changes.
+1. Use `shopify theme push --store cleanup-green` to push changes.
 2. Select the LIVE > DAWN theme to update the live store.